 As disposable incomes continue to grow, so will the need for a range of financial services.

 What’s the long-term outlook?

-The last few years have been challenging for many in the financial sector, with COVID lockdowns hitting activity.
+The last few years have been challenging for many in the financial sector, with Covid-19 lockdowns hitting activity.
 Problems in the property sector have also afflicted many bank balance sheets.
 Recently, the government introduced regulation that will allow more direct control over financial policy and bank regulation.
-One of the aims is to clean up perceived risky lending practices and correct excess financial exuberance.
-It's unclear what the new regulations will entail.
-However, like tech-sector interventions last year, any measures will likely be targeted.
-After all, policymakers won't want to disrupt the vital role banks and other financial institutions play in the economy.
+One of his aims is to clean up perceived risky lending practices and correct “excess financial exuberance”.
+It’s unclear what the new regulations will entail.
+However, like tech sector interventions last year, any measures will likely be targeted.
+After all, policymakers won’t want to disrupt the vital role banks and other financial institutions play in the economy.